Propane Autogas Helping Ease Back-to-School Challenges This Fall - School Transportation News

-This school year is going to look different than any that have come before it, and school transportation directors may have the most difficult jobs in all of education.
+This school year is going to look different than any that have come before it, and school transportation directors have big challenges in front of them.

-With so much uncertainty surrounding how districts will be required to keep children safe while at school — and the additional funds required to make that happen — it’s very likely many districts will be asking their transportation leaders to do more with less.
+With so much uncertainty surrounding how districts will be required to keep children safe while at school — and the additional funds required to make that happen — it’s very likely many districts will be asking their transportation leaders to find cost-effective solutions to achieve safety guidelines.

 Electric school buses in particular are receiving attention as a cost-effective solution during a time when budgets are facing extra scrutiny.
 But take a closer look, and you’ll see only one alternative fuel can really help a district get ahead.